Eastern Cham

 Vowel length

-is represented by a dedicated code point, but the other long vowels are indicated by adding another combining mark after the consonant, usually AA29.
+and əː are represented by a dedicated code points, but the other long vowels are indicated by adding the combining mark AA29 after the short vowel.

 Standalone vowels

-Cham has 3 ways of writing standalone vowel sounds.
-The IPA transcriptions show a glottal stop before word-initial standalone vowels.
+Cham has several ways of writing standalone vowel sounds.
+IPA transcriptions show a glottal stop before word-initial standalone vowels.

 Six standalone vowels can be written using dedicated independent vowel letters.